-The Cub Scout Section
+The Scout Section

-Cub Scouting is for boys aged between 7 and 101⁄2 years who want to make friends and develop their widening interests in ways that are both educational and fun.
+Scouting is for boys aged between 101⁄2 and 151⁄2 years who want to make friends and develop their widening interests in ways that are both educational and fun.
 It is ideal for young people who want a break from the usual after school routine of homework, video games and watching television.
-This fun way of learning is based on The Jungle Book by Rudyard Kipling.